LarsSK06/LarsSK06/README.md

 ## 👾 ABOUT ME:
-#### I am a Norwegian full-stack, game, application and web developer and designer.<br>Currently I go to IT at school, but I do most of work at home.
+#### I am a Norwegian full-stack, game, application and web developer and designer.
+Currently I work from home, but I am a soon-to-be apprentice.
-#### For now, I go to Hamar cathedral school, whilst being the production manager at our youth company BitForge UB, where we do mostly development for work.
+#### Previously, I was a student at Hamar cathedral school, where I followed the IT line of education.
+I was also the production manager at our youth company BitForge UB at the same school.
-#### At the time of writing this, I am working on Tauri, Rust and SSH Public Key Authentication.

 <br>